-Ritual killing: Court detains police inspector over escape of suspect — Daily Times Nigeria
+Ritual killing: Court detains Police Inspector over escape of suspect — Daily Times Nigeria

-A Chief Magistrate Court sitting in Port Harcourt, Rivers state, Thursday remanded an erstwhile police inspector, Johnbosco Okoroeze, for allegedly aiding the escape from police custody of Maxwell Ifeanyi Dike, who confessed to defiling and killing an eight year old girl, Chikamso Victory, for the purpose of money ritual.
+A Chief Magistrate Court sitting in Port Harcourt, Rivers State, yesterday remanded an erstwhile Police Inspector, Johnbosco Okoroeze, for allegedly aiding the escape from Police custody of Maxwell Ifeanyi Dike, who confessed to defiling and killing an eight year old girl, Chikamso Victory, for the purpose of money ritual.

-Johnbosco who had just been dismissed from the Police Force, was the Investigative Police Officer (IPO) in charge of the investigation of the murder of Victory, by a 23-year-old suspect, Dike, who escaped from the police net after he made his confessional statement to the police on Saturday, August 19.
+Johnbosco who had just been dismissed from the Nigerian Police Force, was the Investigative Police Officer (IPO) in charge of the investigation of the murder of Victory, by a 23 year old suspect, Ifeanyi Maxwell Dike who escaped from the police net after he made his confessional statement to the Police on Saturday, August 19.

 The accused person, who was arraigned in court on Thursday, by the Rivers State Commissioner of Police, is facing two count charges of conspiracy and assistant to escape of a suspected murderer in suit number PMC/1744c/2017.